-We respond to a new study looking a breast pain and breast cancer
+Dr Kotryna Temcinaite, Senior Research Communications Manager at Breast Cancer Now, responded to a new study looking at breast pain and breast cancer.

 "Breast pain is very common in women of all ages but as this study confirms, pain on its own is very unlikely to be breast cancer.

-"It’s important that hard-working GPs are supported to understand breast cancer symptoms and risk so they can best support patients in their care – whether by referring them on for further tests, or allaying their concerns and helping them to understand why they might be experiencing pain.
+"It’s important that hard-working GPs are supported to understand breast cancer symptoms and risk, so they can best support patients in their care – whether by referring them on for further tests, or allaying their concerns and helping them to understand why they might be experiencing pain.

 "It’s therefore more important than ever that women get any potential symptoms of breast cancer checked by a GP as soon as possible.

-“Anyone looking for support and information about breast cancer can speak to Breast Cancer Now’s expert nurses by calling our free Helpline on 0808 800 6000.”
+“Anyone looking for support and information about breast cancer can speak to Breast Cancer Now’s expert nurses, by calling our free Helpline on 0808 800 6000.”